wipmoore/wipmoore.github.io/_posts/2018-03-17-inheritance.markdown

 ### Restriction

-If B is a subset of A and instance of B are thoes that satisfy a certain constraint.
-The constraint should be expressed as part of the invariant of B and not A.  Any feature added to B should be a logical consequence of the Added constraint.
+If B is a subset of A and instances of B are thoes that satisfy a certain constraint.
+The constraint should be expressed as part of the invariant of B and not A.  Any feature added to B should be a logical consequence of the added constraint.
 Both A and B should be either deferred or effective.

 ### Extension